legumeinfo/website-ui-specs/allele-search/README.md

   ./get_alleles_S4_v03.py --encoding vcf data/USB481-25Kshared50Kpos.vcf.gz HN001 HN002 USB-002 Chr13 100000 500000
 ```

-For both of the scripts above, the formats look like the following:
+For both of the scripts above, the output formats look like the following, depending on the value of the `encoding` flag:
 ```
   Encoding: hap
   --------------------------------------------------------------------------------